About

 International

 For five years after international registration, if your U.S. basic mark fails, your international registration falls in every designated country simultaneously.
-Here is how to manage that risk.
+A post with risk management tips.

 December 29, 2025